Health effects of fish oil: Where do we stand?

 The scientists fed fatty foods to one group of mice, and a second group ate non-fatty fish oil additive foods.
 The mice that ate fish oil gained 5% to 10% less weight and 15% to 25% less fat than the others, the researchers discovered.
 An animal study, more research is needed to see if the same effects occur in humans.

-2016: Fish oil during pregnancy lowers risk of asthma in children -- but are the supplements all they claim to be?
+2016: Fish oil during pregnancy lowers risk of asthma in children -- but are the supplements all they claim?

 Women who took fish oil during the last three months of pregnancy lowered the risk of their children developing asthma, according to a Danish study published in the New England Journal of Medicine.